cbshiles/KALX-libfms/doc/ftap/xva.md

 _Credit Value Adjustment_ accounts for the risk of a counterparty defaulting.
-_Debt Value Adjustment_ accounts for excess collateral a bank holds -- the CVA of the other counterparty.
+_Debt Value Adjustment_ accounts for excess collateral a bank holds -- the CVA from the perspective of the other counterparty.
 _Funding Value Adjustment_ attempts reconcile these two adjustments to give a more accurate accounting of actual funding costs.